 Prepare a Schedule 3K-1 for each individual or entity that was a partner in the partnership at any time during the partnership's taxable year.
 Attach a copy of each partner's Schedule 3K-1 to the Form 3 filed with the Department.
 Keep a copy as part of the partnership's records, and give each partner his, her, or its own separate copy.
-In addition, give each partner a copy of the "Partner's Instructions for 2002 Schedule 3K-1."
+Schedule 3K-1 must be prepared and given to each partner on or before the day on which Form 3 is filed.
+In addition, give each partner a copy of the "Partner's Instructions for 2003 Schedule 3K-1."